 “I want you to authorize me to decide how to best come out of the COVID-19 pandemic and back to the traditional school model.
 Moreover, I will be going before the board in the next week or two to ask,” he said.

-For the COVID-19 briefing focusing on the education plan, Riley was joined by Governor Charlie Baker.
+For the COVID-19 briefing focusing on the education plan, Riley was joined by Governor Charlie Baker in Boston.